ZachHeick/zachheick.github.io/_posts/2017-11-10-Would-Reddit-Like-My-Comment.md

 ![Recall Scores](https://zachheick.github.io/images/Project_Fletcher_images/score_vs_recall.png){: .center-image }

-Once I got my pipeline down, it was easy to feed in comments from a certain subreddit and create a Decision Tree model for that subreddit with the best parameters.
+Once I got my pipeline down, it was easy to feed in comments from a subreddits and create a Decision Tree model for that subreddit with the best parameters.
 A dummy model was also created for comparison, where the dummy guessed "not liked" for every comment.

 ## Flask App

 ## Final Thoughts, What I Learned, and Future Work

+I really enjoyed working with some NLP techniques, and seeing how words and language could be converted to numerical values with meaning.
+The models for each subreddit all out-performed their respective dummy model, which was great, but the final recall scoresvaried greatly.

+One idea for improving recall score would be to analyze and include the title of the submission or article that comments were discussing.
+For this project I generalized comments with subreddit, and adding in the title of posts could have made a positive difference.

+Comments on Reddit could have replies to them, and those replies could also have replies, and so on and so forth.
+In this project I only collected comments that were *not* replies, just general comments.
+Including comment replies could also help improve recall score.

+There could definitely be improvements in the cleaning and sentiment analysis parts of the project.
+Reddit and social media comments are filled with all sorts of slang, abbreviations, and weird punctuation.
+Focusing more on cleaning comments and using a different sentiment analysis library could to handle these comments better.

 ## Project Source